olegchir/flussonic-userlinks/README.md

 * Spring and Hibernate are established Java standards.
 Both Apache 2.0 License.
 * Spring Security is out of the box security implementation (and Wicket native implementation is not good at all).
 Apache 2.0 License.
 * SQLite is the only popular embedded database with good license (not GPL and AGPL).
 License - no license, public domain.
 JDBC connector is under Apache 2.0 License.
-* SB Admin 3 is light theme based on Bootstrap 3 and designed in LESS.
+* SB Admin 3 is a light theme based on Bootstrap 3 and designed in LESS and CSS.
 Apache 2.0 License.